graycoreio/daffodil/libs/cart/guides/drivers/in-memory.md

-# Cart In-Memory Web API Driver
+# In-Memory Web API Driver

 The In-Memory driver is for rapid development without the need to set up a magento/shopify/etc backend.
 It will mock out the management of a cart and operate like a functional backend.
 It is intended for development and testing purposes; it is not meant to be used in production.